How to Set Healthy Boundaries With an Addicted Loved One

 Assigning Weights to Family Values and Needs

-Effective weight assignment begins by identifying core family values that guide decision-making during crisis periods, then establishing numerical scales that reflect their relative importance in boundary implementation:
+Effective weight assignment begins by identifying core family values that guide decision-making during crisis periods, then establishing numerical scales that reflect their relative importance in boundary implementation.
+Essential values typically include safety priorities, relationship preservation goals, financial security needs, and recovery support commitments that vary significantly across different family structures.

 Practical Scenarios for Using the Matrix